 How does it work?

-Coast Radar works with Skimlinks which has a relationship with thousands of retailers.
+Coast Radar works with Skimlinks, which has a relationship with thousands of retailers.

 When a product is linked from an article, Skimlinks automatically places a tracking code to the retailer link if the retailer has an affiliate programme.
-When a reader clicks on an affiliate link, the tracking code places a cookie on the reader’s device that is able to confirm if the reader makes a purchase from the retailer’s website.
+When a reader clicks on an affiliate link, the tracking code places a cookie on the reader’s device that can confirm if the reader makes a purchase from the retailer’s website.
 Skimlinks then attributes a commission from the sale to Coast Radar.

 How will reader data be used by Skimlinks?